oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_container_instances_container_instance_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Duration in seconds processes within a Container have to gracefully terminate.
-This applies whenever a Container must be halted, such as when the Container Instance is deleted.
-Processes will first be sent a termination signal.
-After this timeout is reached, the processes will be sent a termination signal.</div>
+                                            <div>The amount of time that processes in a container have to gracefully end when the container must be stopped.
+For example, when you delete a container instance.
+After the timeout is reached, the processes are sent a signal to be deleted.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">56</div>